getcarina/getcarina.com/_getting-started/2016-03-08-python-web-app-dev.md

 #### Build the images

-To be able to pull your application images to every segment on your cluster, you first need to push them to Docker Hub.
+To be able to pull your application images to every node on your cluster, you first need to push them to Docker Hub.
 Your `<docker-hub-username>` was created as part of signing up for an account on Docker Hub, see the [Prerequisites](#prerequisites).

 1. Login to Docker Hub